pyeve/cerberus/docs/validation-rules.rst

 ``oneof``   Validates if *exactly one* of the provided constraints applies.
 ==========  ====================================================================

-For example, to verify that a property is a number between 0 and 10 or 100 and 110, you could do the following:
+For example, to verify that a field's value is a number between 0 and 10 or 100 and 110, you could do the following:

 .. doctest::